cerfcast/teaparty/README.md

 **Monitoring**

-By default, the Reflector will launch a RESTful API on the localhost on port 8080.
+By default, the Reflector will launch a RESTful API on the localhost on port 8000 on the same IP address as the STAMP server is configured.
+Customization of that address is available with the `--meta-addr` argument.
 It supports the following endpoints:

 `/heartbeats`